3 Day 2 Night Cooktown Tour | Daintree Rainforest & Cooktown | CCWD

-Bring out the Indiana Jones In You!
-Travel by comfortable purpose built 4WD (four wheel drive) overland vehicle with a small select group on an adventure to discover the beauty of stunning Tropical North Queensland and Cooktown at its best.
+From Cairns our Cooktown tours will bring out the Indiana Jones In You!
+Travel in luxury custom built 4WD (four wheel drive) overland vehicles with a small select group on a quality rainforest safari tour to discover the beauty of stunning Tropical North Queensland and Cooktown at its best.
 You will experience real Far North Queensland hospitality and the breath-taking sites of the 150 million year old Daintree Rainforest in Cape Tribulation as you traverse and explore the ancient Bloomfield Track along the coastal forest to historic Cooktown...

-3 Day 2 Night Overnight Tour Cape Tribulation, Daintree Rainforest & Cooktown Adventure
+Cooktown, 3 Day 2 Night Overnight Tour, Cape Tribulation, Daintree Rainforest Safari Adventure

 You will head past the waving leaves of the sugar cane fields plantations through the quaint local sugar town of Mossman north towards the Daintree Rainforest and Cape Tribulation.